mohammadaliawan/RB130/study_plan.md

 ## Plan for assessmennt Prep

-29-Apr to 4-May
+21-May to 23-May
 - Lesson 1: Blocks
+  - [] All assignments again
+  - [] Important terms and definitions
+  - [] Important concepts
+  - [] Make notes
+  - [] Make questions at the end of every assignment
+  - [] Quiz again

+24-May to 26-May
+- Lesson 2: Testing
   - All assignments again
   - Important terms and definitions
   - Important concepts
-  - Make notes in own words
+  - Make notes
   - Make questions at the end of every assignment
   - Quiz again

+27-May to 31-May
 - RB130 Exercises
   - [] Easy 1
   - [] Easy 2
   - [] Medium 1
-- Prepare Study Guide

-5-May to 9-May
-- Lesson 2: Testing
-  - All assignments again
-  - Important terms and definitions
-  - Important concepts
-  - Make notes in own words
-  - Make questions at the end of every assignment
-  - Quiz again
-- RB130 Exercises
   - [] Easy Testing
   - [] Medium 2: Testing
-- Prepare Study Guide
+  - [] Advanced

+1-June to 2-June
 - Regex Book

+3-June to 6-June
+- prepare study guides for lesson 1 and 2
 - Ruby Challenges
   - [] Easy 1
   - [] Medium

+7-June
+  - Lesson 3: Packaging Code
+  - Do all assignments

+8-June to 12-June
 - Assessment Preparation
+  - Look at discussion forums
   - SPOT wiki questions
   - Answer All questions prepared during 2nd Pass
   - Do Coding Challenges Again
+  - Do all exercises again